xp4xbox/Python-Backdoor/README.md

 # Python Backdoor

-This project is a cross-platform (Windows/Linux/MacOS) open source, backdoor/reverse tcp/RAT made in Python3 which contains many features such as multi-client support.
+This project is a cross-platform backdoor/reverse shell and post-exploitation tool written in Python3.

 ![image](.github/resources/demo.png)